Classic subscription administrator roles, Azure RBAC roles, and Azure AD administrator roles

 Only the Azure portal and the Azure Resource Manager APIs support RBAC.
 Users, groups, and applications that are assigned RBAC roles cannot use the Azure classic deployment model APIs.

 In the Azure portal, role assignments using RBAC appear on the Access control (IAM) blade.
-This blade can found throughout the portal, such as management groups, subscriptions, resource groups, and various resources.
+This blade can be found throughout the portal, such as management groups, subscriptions, resource groups, and various resources.

 Azure AD administrator roles